Flu Vaccine (Seasonal and Pandemic Flu)

 Influenza (Flu) Vaccines Overview

-Influenza (flu) vaccines are nasal sprays or injections currently composed either of live flu viruses that have been attenuated (rendered much less able to cause infection) or killed viruses (unable to replicate) that, when administered to individuals, generate an immune response that will be strong enough to protect that individual from developing influenza disease.
+Influenza (flu) vaccines are nasal sprays or injections currently composed either of live flu viruses that have been attenuated (rendered much less able to cause infection) or killed viruses or virus components (both are unable to replicate) that, when administered to individuals, generate an immune response that will be strong enough to protect that individual from developing influenza disease.
 The design of the vaccine depends on how it is usually administered; the live attenuated vaccine is usually administered by a nasal spray, while the killed virus is usually administered by an intramuscular injection (shot), usually into the deltoid (arm) muscle; there is a vaccine also available for intradermal injection.
 People cannot get the flu from the injected vaccine because the vaccine contains no live virus.
-However, nasal sprays use attenuated viruses (meaning that the viruses are live but cannot effectively cause disease) that, in some people (immunodepressed) may cause mild flu-like symptoms.
+However, nasal sprays use attenuated viruses (meaning that the viruses are live but cannot effectively cause disease) that, in some people (immunodepressed), may cause mild flu-like symptoms.

 Flu vaccines can be quite different based on the viral type(s) used to make the vaccine.
 For example, seasonal vaccines usually are made up of a combination of three different influenza viruses (flu strains that differ in some of their surface molecules) that experts choose because the strains represent the most likely viruses to emerge in an upcoming flu season.
 Pandemic vaccines differ from seasonal vaccines in several ways.
 First, the vaccines are usually made from new flu virus, not detected in previous flu seasons by flu experts and not included in the seasonal flu vaccines.
 These flu viruses are usually so new that they are not easily recognized by most human immune systems and quickly spread globally.
 Pandemic flu vaccines contain only a single strain of the pandemic virus (for example, H1N1 virus) instead of the usual three (trivalent) flu types used in a seasonal vaccine mixture.
-In the 2013-2014 flu season, a quadrivalent (four) vaccine is available in both shot and nasal mist forms and may eventually replace the trivalent vaccines.
+In the 2013-2014 flu season, a quadrivalent (four-antigen) vaccine was made available in both shot and nasal mist forms.

 Seasonal vaccines are synthesized and distributed before the start of flu season (designated as Oct.
 4, each year) while pandemic vaccines, unfortunately, have to be synthesized and distributed only after the pandemic virus has been identified and started its global spread.